MetPX/sarracenia/doc/Admin.rst

 Authentication used by transport engines is independent of that used for the brokers.
 A security assessment of rabbitmq brokers and the various transfer engines in use is needed to evaluate the overall security of a given deployment.
-All credentials used by the application are stored in the ~/.config/sarra/credentials.conf file, and that that file is forced to 600 permissions.
+All credentials used by the application are stored in the ~/.config/sarra/credentials.conf file, and that file is forced to 600 permissions.

 The most secure method of transport is the use of SFTP with keys rather than passwords.
 Secure storage of sftp keys is covered in documentation of various SSH or SFTP clients.
 The credentials